rosflight/rosflight_ros_pkgs/README.md

 ## Running the rosflight_io node

-To run the rosflight_io node when connected to real hardware, use the command `ros2 run rosflight rosflight_io --ros-args -p port:=/dev/ttyACM0`, replacing `/dev/ttyACM0` with the location of serial port connected to the flight controller.
+To run the rosflight_io node when connected to real hardware, use the command `ros2 run rosflight_io rosflight_io --ros-args -p port:=/dev/ttyACM0`, replacing `/dev/ttyACM0` with the location of serial port connected to the flight controller.
 This will launch a ROS2 node on your computer that will publish all sensor topics and create all command subscriptions needed to communicated with the firmware.